 Prevention is key

-As the saying goes, the best cure is prevention.
-So, here’s what to do to prevent heatstroke in your pets.
+As the saying goes, prevention is better than cure So, here’s what we recommend you do to prevent heatstroke in your pets.

 - Ensure they have a cool, shady environment outside if they have to be outside.